What are Heparin and Warfarin?

 This anticoagulant is usually prepared in liquid form and commonly administered intravenously.
 It is a fast-acting blood thinner and works within minutes after administration.
 It should be given at a correct dose and the patient receiving it has to be monitored and tested every day.

-Heparin is under the “Indirect Thrombin Inhibitors” class of blood thinners.
-A family of coagulants that directly delay clotting by inhibiting thrombin and production of fibrin from improving the production of antithrombin III, which is a protein that prevents blood clots.
+Heparin is under the “Indirect Thrombin Inhibitors” class of blood thinners—a family of coagulants that directly delay clotting by inhibiting thrombin and the production of fibrin, improving the production of antithrombin III which is a protein that prevents blood clots.

 Heparin also affects the intrinsic pathway of coagulation by activating Toserine Protease Inhibitor through binding and deactivating the Factors Xa and Thrombin, proteins needed for the clotting process.

 - The patient easily gets bruises, and bleeding takes longer to suppress

 - Frequent gum bleeding or nose bleeds

 - Pink or dark-brown-colored urine

 - A patient may also experience severe allergic reactions